Task manager alternative

 Is Naya for productivity?

 Not exactly.
-Naya supports meaningful forward motion, but it is designed around continuity, orientation, and cognitive load — not hustle, dashboards, or optimization pressure.
+Naya supports meaningful forward motion, but it is designed around continuity, orientation, and cognitive load, rather than hustle, dashboards, or optimization pressure.